-For a majority of its existence, The Walking Sticks was a duo from the DC area consisting of brothers Max and Spencer Ernst.
-Dabbling in indie rock and indie folk, the two put out a handful of releases – the majority of which flew under most listener’s radars.
+For a majority of its existence The Walking Sticks was a duo composed of twin brothers Max and Spencer Ernst whose handful of indie folkish releases flew under most listeners’ radars.

-Really, ever since Chelsea Lee first stepped behind the mic, The Walking Sticks haven’t really been The Walking Sticks; they’ve been the members of The Walking Sticks as fronted by emerging powerhouse pop singer and objectively attractive human Chelsea Lee, which totally changes both the sonic and visual dynamic of the group.
+Because honestly, ever since Chelsea Lee first stepped behind the mic, The Walking Sticks haven’t really been The Walking Sticks; they’ve been the members of The Walking Sticks as fronted by emerging powerhouse pop singer and objectively attractive human Chelsea Lee, who totally changes both the sonic and visual dynamic of the group.

-And it looks like they’ve finally accepted that shimmering, synth-laden truth…
+Fortunately, it looks like they’ve finally accepted that shimmering, synth-laden truth:

 I know.
 It’s almost too good.
 Like it was destined to be plastered on a Sweetlife poster or donning a “Summer’s Hot New Artists” playlist that Spotify’s ever-evolving algorithm curated just for you.